jamiehenzy/Genome_analysis_Explore/Day_lab_data.md

 ```
 Remember that to view the reports, you need to access the html files through the OOD portal of Explorer.

-*Are there any red flags?
-Use chat or claude to help you figure out if you should be concerned.
++ Are there any red flags?
+Use chat or Claude to help you figure out if you should be concerned.

-*Do you need to trim the sequences?
++ Do you need to trim the sequences?

 ## Building an index of our genome